Sunshine Coast Waterways Authority Bill 2026

 Key changes

-- Creates the Sunshine Coast Waterways Authority as a statutory body with a seven-member expert board and a CEO, funded with $35.6 million over three years
+- Creates the Sunshine Coast Waterways Authority with a seven-member board and CEO, funded with $35.6 million over three years

-- Requires a 10-year waterways management strategy and rolling four-year management program, both developed through public consultation
+- Requires the authority to develop a 10-year waterways management strategy and rolling four-year programs, with mandatory public consultation and Ministerial approval

 Bill Journey